jtao730/UDP-Client-Server/README.md

 # UDP-Client-Server
-UDP Client-Server in C#.
-This program creates two clients connected to one server on a separate PC.
+Simple UDP Client-Server in C#.
+This program creates two clients on one PC connected to a server on a separate PC.
-Ports are input into the program and labeled accordingly.
-Two clients are capable of simultaneously communicating with server two-way through multithreading.
+Two clients are capable of simultaneously communicating with server through two-way multithreading.
-User can input other dialog into program as needed.